enebular/docs/en/InfoMotion/DatasourceMilkcocoa-v2.md

 ###Registration

 Register at https://mlkcca.com/.
-Once you are registerd and logged in at dashboard click on `新しいアプリを作る)`
+Once you are registered and logged in at dashboard click on `新しいアプリを作る)`

 ![](/_asset/images/InfoMotion/datasources/milkcocoa-v2/app-list.png)

-Name the appplication.
+Name the application.

 ![](/_asset/images/InfoMotion/datasources/milkcocoa-v2/name-app.png)